FunbiOyede/Introduction-To-DBMS/README.md

 <p>
-Before the creation of databases, Data which is a set of dinstinct information had to be stored or recorded on pieces of paper
-In that process thousands of journals , ledgers and countless archives were created which contained billions records ... well thats alot of papers.
-    When it was time to fecth the records it turned to be a very strenous task.
-They were often problems that arised  from misplaced records to emergence of environmental hazards like fire, DBMS and database were created to try  and solve this problems.
+Before the creation of databases, data which is a set of distinct information had to be stored or recorded on pieces of papers.
+Thousands of journals , ledgers and countless archives were created which contained billions of records. when it was time to fetch the records it turned to be a very strenuous task, There were often problems that arised from misplaced records to emergence of environmental hazards like fire, DBMS and databases were created to solve these problems.
-In the modern world data seem to be a thing that is constantly evolving every second, it has created a facet of growth and challenges for many institutions, Enterprises and Companies in that process.
 </p>